Taeivas/dm_normal/README.md

   - [Render](#render)
     - [Base](#base)
     - [Reduced](#reduced)

+# Tutorial: [[Access Code Here]](scripts/normal/normal.dm)
+Explore our tutorial code linked above to gain hands-on knowledge about this entire rendering process.
+Please note that the provided example focuses on core concepts and operations, making it extremely accessible for beginners.
+However, it does not delve into advanced rendering elements such as specular lighting, metallic attributes, or reflection effects.
+These additional aspects of rendering can be explored down the line as fundamental principles outlined in this tutorial have been fleshed out.

 # Prerequisites
 In order to effectively execute graphic rendering processes in BYOND Dream Maker, you'll need to understand and be able to implement the following functions and operations: